VISIT SCOTLAND'S ATTRACTIONS ON YOUR CARAVAN HOLIDAY

-If you like walking or cycling, then Forestry and Land Scotland's forests are for you, from Glentress in the Borders to Glenmore in the Highlands.
+If you like walking or cycling, then Forestry and Land Scotland's forests are for you, from Glentress in the Borders to Glenmore near Aviemore in the Highlands. . . .

 Itineraries: If you want ideas for your holiday and which area to visit, go to the Holiday Ideas' page.
-And when you get here, talk with staff on the parks - the locals know best.
+Make sure you talk with staff at your park - the locals know best. and can also give advice as to what's open.

 Scotland's Wildlife: Scotland has many hectares of mountain and moorland, forests and farmland.
 Ideal for red deer and roe deer, red squirrels, hares, badgers, and pine martens, some of which are seldom seen.
-In the sky above you may see eagles, ospreys, sea eagles, kites, hawks, oyster-catchers, curlews and lapwings.
+In the sky above you may see eagles, ospreys, buzzards, kites, hawks, oyster-catchers, curlews and lapwings.
 Game birds include pheasants, partridges and grouse, On the cliffs are puffins, fulmars and gannets..
 In the water, you can spot seals and otters, dolphins and whales.
 A great way to spot wildlife and birdlife is to follow one of Forestry and LandScotland's trails through the forests.
 They are graded so you can choose the one that's right for you and your family.
 For information, go to https://forestryandland.gov.scot/visit Several Thistle Holiday Parks are wildlife-friendly, with bird boxes, copses and wild areas tucked away in a corner of their park; some have gained a David Bellamy award for the work they do to protect wildlife, so ask them to tell you about the wildlife on the park or nearby.. .